manyViolets/PatternAnalysis-2025/recognition/s47400874_musae_gnn/README.md

 Using the provided scripts, a consistent accuracy of around 95% was achieved on test data for the MUSAE dataset.

-For one such model (with an accuracy of 94.64%), a TSNE plot is provided (with legend \[0: government, 1: company, 2: tvshow, 3: politician\]:
+For one such model (with an accuracy of 94.64%), a TSNE plot is provided (with legend \[0: government, 1: company, 2: tvshow, 3: politician\]):
 ![TSNE Plot](./assets/tsne_plot.png)
-From this plot, the separation of the dataset into four distinct regions is clear, although there is some overlap between.
+From this plot, the model clearly separates the nodes by colour quite consistently.
+Notably however, there is some minor overlap between politician (grey) and government (green), and between tvshow (red) and company (yellow).
+This succinctly demonstrates both the success of the model in classifying the nodes, and some areas for further improvements.